 For many clients, the situation they are facing feels like an emergency.
 They want to know their situation can be made better.
 They want to know that this is going to take place immediately.
-They also want to know that if they hire you, that you will be responsive.
+They also want to know what to expect if they hire you, and that you will be responsive.

 As a general rule, you might have a 48 or 72-hour window to get a potential client into the office for an appointment.
 If you try to schedule them out later than that, most potential clients are not going to be that patient.

-Perhaps some potential client were a personal referral to you and/or their matter isn’t so urgent that they are willing to wait longer.
-Or, perhaps your reputation is so great in the community that they are willing to wait a longer period-of-time to get into seeing you because they know you are an in demand attorney.
+Perhaps some potential clients were a personal referral to you and/or their matter isn’t so urgent that they are willing to wait longer.
+Or, perhaps your reputation is so great in the community that they are willing to wait for a longer period-of-time to get into seeing you because they know you are an in-demand attorney.

 But for most lawyers and law firms that are really looking to build their practice, they do not want to schedule their potential clients further out than 48 or 72-hours.
 If they try to do so, many potential clients will end up not showing up for their initial consultation or canceling.

 Instead, what most potential clients will end up doing is meeting with another attorney in the interim.
 The likelihood is that if they will probably end up hiring that other attorney first.

 There is truth to the phrase that “if you snooze, you lose” as it relates to scheduling potential client consultations.
 For lawyers and law firms that are looking for business, be sure to schedule potential client appointments as quickly as possible.